daboynb/linux_scripts/README.md

 # sign_vmware.sh
 Sign kernel module for secureboot on vmware.

-# boot_repair.sh
+# ubuntu_boot_repair.sh
-Repair grub (chroot and grub-install).
+Repair grub for ubuntu (chroot and grub-install).
 Tested on ubuntu 22.04.